-“To live in lives we leave behind, is not to die”
+“To live In lives we leave behind, is not to die”

-Judith Baxter, blogger and friend
+Judith Baxter, Blogger, Sister, Aunt and friend